HGhurbani/afasi/README.md

     - Playback controls (forward, rewind, pause, play).
     - **Sleep Timer:** Set a timer to automatically stop audio playback after a specified duration.
     - **Auto-Next & Repeat:** Options to automatically play the next track or repeat the current track.
+    - **Background Playback:** Continue listening even when the app is in the background with a notification control.
 - **❤️ Favorites:** Add your preferred audio tracks to a favorites list for quick access.
 - **🔍 Search:** Easily search for any Dhikr, Dua, or Nasheed within the different categories.
 - **🎨 Customizable Interface:**